 What We Do

-Prevent and Empower is WHW’s comprehensive prevention program, utilizing a public health approach to end gender-based violence.
-These issues are too common, complex, and consequential for any one strategy to eliminate.
-Therefore, Prevent and Empower implements a public health framework to prevention at the individual level, professional service provider level, school/organizational level, building coalitions and collaborations, and advocating with policy makers – WHW knows that it can generate effective change and impact our service region.
+Women Helping Women works to implement a public health framework for prevention at the individual level, professional service provider level, school/organizational level, building coalitions and collaborations, and advocating with policy makers.
+WHW knows that it can generate effective change and impact our service region.

 Prevent and Empower education programs are evidence-based, interactive and current to ensure a productive, engaging experience.
 We offer 10-day or 5-day programs in schools or other youth serving organizations.
 The Prevent and Empower curriculum explores signs of healthy and unhealthy relationships, sexual assault and sexual harassment (including use of social media and technology), consent, bystander intervention, resources to help a friend or loved one and communication skills geared to promote a healthy relationship.

 We tailor all of our programs to reflect the needs of the group and/or educator, and can accommodate various models.
 Because sessions are interactive, the program works best in small group or classroom settings.
-If you are interested in scheduling one of our programs, you must submit a School Scheduling Form.
+If you are interested in scheduling one of our programs contact us.

 “How it’s for men and women.”